lucychambers/techtohuman/_posts/articles/2014-11-09-good_strategy.md

 All the meta points from the strategy also apply for the implementation plan.
 However, the validity of the plan and the review cycles are likely to be shorter and the breakdown of tasks is likely to be much more granular.

 **One further note on roles:** I, as the team lead, am the point for the strategy.
-Milena, is responsible for the implementation plan.
+Milena is responsible for the implementation plan.
 We both obviously back each other up, but having this split of responsibility is a sanity-check - if one thing sounds great in the abstract strategy but we can't translate into the implementation plan, we should reconsider the strategy.

 #### Content requirements